 Do you have to take piercings out at airport security?

-If you set off the alarm and you believe it is because of your piercings then you may be asked to remove them by a security agent.
-If they are in an intimate area then you will of course be allowed to do this in private.
+If you set off the alarm and believe it is because of your piercings, then you may be asked by a security agent to remove them.
+If they are in an intimate area, you will be allowed to do this privately.

 Do piercings set off metal detectors?

-It is possible for certain metal body piercings to cause the security machines to alarm when you pass through.
-If this happens then a pat-down may be required and along with additional screening.
-You could be asked to remove your body piercings in private as an alternative to the pat-down.
+Certain metal body piercings can cause the security machines to alarm when you pass through.
+If this happens, a pat-down and additional screening may be required.
+You could be asked to remove your body piercings privately as an alternative to the pat-down.

 Will a nose piercing set off the alarm at airport security?

 It is extremely unlikely that a nose piercing will set off the alarms.
-If it does then you may be asked to remove it and pass through the machine again.
+You may be asked to remove it and pass through the machine again if it does.